Flow tools

 - Click Save on the canvas.

-Add Task List to incident
+Add Task List to Incident

 The Add Task List to Incident step lets you add one or more task lists in your system to an incident.